SamSmithNZ-dotcom/MandMCounter/README.md

 # M&M Counter (or MandMCounter)

-An open source solution to use some basic logic to count the number of M&M's in a container.
-Essentially you estimate volume with some simple observations and this system attempts it's best guess at the number of M&M's in the container
+An open source solution to count the number of M&M's in a container using some basic logic.
+Essentially you estimate volume with some simple observations and this system creates a best guess at the number of M&M's in the container

 ## License